zhangzhangzhang1618/dataset_for_belt_conveyor/README.md

 AND if you have any questions about "A New Paradigm for Intelligent Status Detection of Belt Conveyors Based on Deep Learning", plz contact us in time！

+If you use this dataset or code, please consider cite following papers:
+Zhang M, Jiang K, Cao Y, et al. A New Paradigm for Intelligent Status Detection of Belt Conveyors Based on Deep Learning[J].
+Measurement, 2023: 112735.